-Nationally, between 2010 and 2020, housing completions for single-family and multifamily housing were behind by 6.3 million units compared to the level of housing demand arising from household formation or replacement.
+Nationally, between 2010 and 2020, housing completions for single-family and multifamily housing were behind by 6.3 million units compared to the level of housing demand arising from household formation or replacement.8 has become increasingly unaffordable especially for low-income households.
+In almost every state, low-income households (earning less than 80% of the median household income) typically spent more than 30% of income on rent in 2019.

-The median home price-to-income ratio was at an all-time high in 2021, with the median sales price for existing homes last year at 5.3 times the median household income-well above the 4.6 ratio in 2020 and a notable increase from the previous peak of 4.9 in 2005.
+The median home price-to-income ratio was at an all-time high in 2021, with the median sales price for existing homes last year at 5.3 times the median household income-well above the 4.6 ratio in 2020 and a notable increase from the previous peak of 4.9 in 2005.9